Perspective | The new list of troubled federal programs is longer than ever, watchdog reports

 Some agencies did not respond to requests for comment.

-The two areas added to the list are Small Business Administration emergency covid loans and federal drug abuse programs.
-“While loans have greatly aided many small businesses,” GAO said “evidence of fraud and significant program integrity risks need much greater oversight and management attention.”
+The two areas added to the list are Small Business Administration emergency loans related to the pandemic and federal drug abuse programs.
+“While loans have greatly aided many small businesses,” GAO said, “evidence of fraud and significant program integrity risks need much greater oversight and management attention.”

 Drug abuse programs have been hampered by missing elements in the strategy developed by the White House Office of National Drug Control Policy.
 “For example,” GAO said, “the 2020 Strategy did not include the required 5-year projection for the National Drug Control Program and budget priorities.
 It also did not include estimates of federal funding or other resources needed to achieve each of the Strategy’s long-range quantifiable goals.”